-Where applicable, in accordance with our obligations under the Health Records and Information Privacy Act 2002 (NSW), Health Practitioner Regulation (NSW), Health Records Act 2001 (VIC), Health Records (Privacy and Access) Act 1997 (ACT) and the Privacy Act 1988 (Cth), we are obliged to retain health information for a period of:
+In accordance with our obligations under the Health Records and Information Privacy Act 2002 (NSW), Health Practitioner Regulation (NSW), Health Records Act 2001 (Vic), Health Records (Privacy and Access) Act 1997 (ACT) and the Privacy Act 1988 (Cth), we are obliged to retain health information for a period of:

-(a) for adults – seven (7) years from the date of last entry
+- for adults – seven years from the date of last entry

 No health information will be used to market directly to Patients.
 As discussed below, all health information is stored securely in an anonymised format, and Consultmed staff and service providers will not have access to such information except in very limited, exceptional circumstances.

 This clause applies to Referrers and Receivers who use our services.

 In providing or receiving the health information of a Patient via the Platform, you warrant that you have sought all required consents from the Patient to do so and that you have otherwise fully complied with the Privacy Act and all other relevant legislation and regulations pertaining to the collection, storage, use and disclosure of health information.

 You agree to indemnify us for any liability, costs and expenses (including our reasonable legal costs) which we incur as a result of a breach by you of your privacy obligations.